A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Introduction

 First, when assessing expression across multiple conditions, many different patterns of differential expression are possible.
 For example, some genes may be differentially expressed in a single condition (relative to all other conditions), while other genes may show similar expression differences in subsets of conditions.
-Typically, these patterns are unknown in advance, but one would like to identify them and exploit them to improve accuracy of LFC estimates, and to improve power to detect differentially expressed genes.
-To address this first challenge, we build on the empirical Bayes (EB) method developed in \cite{urbut2019flexible}, ``multivariate adaptive shrinkage'' (``mash'' for short), which is designed to learn and adapt to effect sharing patterns among conditions present in the data.
+Typically, these patterns are unknown in advance, but one would like to identify and exploit them to improve accuracy of the LFC estimates, and to improve power to detect differentially expressed genes.
+To address this first challenge, we build on the empirical Bayes (EB) method developed in \cite{urbut2019flexible}, ``multivariate adaptive shrinkage'' (``mash'' for short), which is designed to model and adapt to effect-sharing patterns among conditions present in the data.

-Second, the data from RNA-seq experiments are molecular counts, which are most naturally modeled using count models such as Poisson measurement models \citep{deseq, love2014moderated, robinson2010edger, townes2019feature, sarkar2021separating}.
-However, there is no straightforward way to integrate a Poisson model with mash because the Poisson model does not naturally provide summary statistics---effect estimates and standard errors---that can be used by mash; in particular, estimates of standard errors are unreliable in Poisson models \citep{robinson2008small}.
-An alternative would be to combine mash with a Gaussian measurement model for {\em log-transformed} RNA-seq counts \citep{smyth2004linear, finak2015mast}, but this data transformation can lead to severe bias in the LFC estimates, particularly when many of the counts are small, as pointed out repeatedly in several papers \citep{booeshaghi2021normalization, bullard2010evaluation, lun2018overcoming, townes2019feature, warton2018why}.
-This important pitfall suggests that it would be desirable to combine mash with a model of the raw RNA-seq counts.
+Second, the data from scRNA-seq experiments are molecular counts, which are most naturally modeled using count models such as Poisson measurement models \citep{townes2019feature, sarkar2021separating}.
+However, there is no straightforward way to integrate a Poisson model with mash because the Poisson model does not naturally provide summary statistics --- effect estimates and standard errors --- that can be used by mash; in particular, estimates of standard errors are unreliable in Poisson models \citep{robinson2008small}.
+An alternative would be to combine mash with a Gaussian measurement model for {\em log-transformed} scRNA-seq counts \citep[e.g.,][]{finak2015mast}.
+However, as has been repeatedly pointed out \citep[e.g.,][]{lun2018overcoming, townes2019feature, muscat}, this data transformation can lead to severe bias in the LFC estimates.
+This is particularly an issue when many of the counts are zero or small, {\em which is a common feature of scRNA-seq data sets.} This suggests that it would be desirable to combine mash with a model of the scRNA-seq counts.